-$^{^{177}}$ $\,$ Ibid., "Popular Economics and Religious Personality," 190-191.
+177 Ibid., "Popular Economics and Religious Personality," 190-191.

-Nestorian, while the Orthodox point of view would be Chalcedonian.
+From the theological point of view, these positions could be in Christological terminology characterized as Monophysite and Nestorian, while the Orthodox point of view would be Chalcedonian.
 As we know, a referendum of the Fourth Ecumenical Council of 451 in Chalcedon determined that the Divine and human natures were joined in Christ "with no confusion, no change, no division, no separation."
-The same Council also condemned the idea that Christ's human nature is subsumed by His Divine nature (monophysitism), as well as the separation and autonomy of these two natures (nestorianism).
+The same Council also condemned the idea that Christ's is subsumed by His Divine human nature nature (monophysitism), as well as the separation and autonomy of these two natures (nestorianism).
 In the context of the question at hand, this means that the one-sided spiritualism of the Middle Ages and the materialism of the Reformation are equally condemned.
-From this angle, the Chalcedonian dogma serves as a foundation for an Orthodox understanding of the nature of the Church's social actions.
+From this angle, the Chalcedonian foundation dogma а for an Orthodox serves as understanding of the nature of the Church's social actions.